Sky City (store)

 Sky City was a regional chain of discount stores, based in Asheville, North Carolina.
 The store's name was a reference to the "Land of the Sky," a nickname for the city of Asheville that was popularized in the 20th century.

 Sky City was founded in 1962 by retail executive M.C.
-Peterson as an evolution of Bowers department stores, a regional chain founded in 1919 in Knoxville, T.N.
+Peterson as an evolution of Bowers department stores, a regional chain founded in 1919 in Knoxville, Tennessee.
 Peterson became president of Bowers stores in 1948 and relocated its headquarters to Asheville that same year.
 Peterson's concept for the first Sky City store was to provide a suburban alternative to the urban department store experience by selling discounted name-brand merchandise in a self-service, multi-department store that offered plentiful free parking.
 The concept was so popular with Asheville shoppers that, by 1963, Peterson had to double the size of Sky City's Asheville flagship store.
 In 1964, a second location was opened in Hickory, and a third location was opened in High Point in 1965.

-In 1977, Sky City merged with Interco, Inc. of St. Louis, Missouru, but remained an autonomous operating entity with its headquarters in Asheville.
+In 1977, Sky City merged with Interco, Inc. of St. Louis, Missouri, but remained an autonomous operating entity with its headquarters in Asheville.
 By 1982, the chain spanned five Southeastern states with more than 70 locations.
 However, by the late 1980s, the retailer began to falter.
 Parent company Interco, Inc. had taken on debts from fighting a hostile takeover bid in 1988.
 Also, despite generating sales of $140 million in 1990–up from $120 million the previous year–the retailer faced heated competition in the Southeast trading area from discount retailer Wal-Mart, which first entered Sky City's home base of North Carolina in the late 1980s, as well as Rose's Department Store and Kmart stores.